softwarestrategies/account-balance-service/README.md

 ## About

-This project is for an interview challenge/test conversation.
-I love this.
+This project was for an interview challenge/test conversation.
 They describe the exercise this way:

     The purpose of this challenge is to have you work through a problem where the expectation is for you to produce an API.
 We have specifically opted to make the problem statement as generic as possible to allow you to: